 If your child regularly takes prescription medications during the school day, please contact the Front Office.
-You must submit a Prescription

-WSP Family Handbook 2019-20 Page 29 of 63 Medicine Permission Form, which includes a section that must be completed by a physician.
+You must submit a Prescription Medicine Permission Form, which includes a section that must be completed by a physician.

 All prescription medications are kept in a locked cabinet in the office and dispensed by office staff.
 The only exceptions to this rule are inhalers and EpiPens, which may be kept with your student in the classroom.